renuo/applications-setup-guide/sparkpost.md

 # SparkPost

-Only needed when you need to send mails.
+:warning:

-> **IMPORTANT:** Never ever set up a *renuoapp.ch* as a sending domain to a new created account. **This will block the account!**.
-If you need this, chose second option.
+**Never ever set up a *renuoapp.ch* as a sending domain to a new created account.
+This will block the account on SparkPost.
+If you need this, chose second option.** :warning:

 There are two options to set up SparkPost: